 To register a SIM, Ghanaians need to send personal information to a dedicated number and then go register their ID card and biometric information to the shop of their service provider.
 And the process does not only apply to new SIM cards but to all the current SIMs as well.

-The government conducted a previous registration exercise in 2010-2011 but "there are records of fake ID numbers as well as fictitious names for existing SIM registration databases".
-In the current system, IDs were unverifiable and people could register their SIM cards using other people's IDs with no way to check it, National Communication Authority director Nana Defie Badu explained.
+The government conducted a previous registration exercise in 2010-2011 but “there are records of fake ID numbers as well as fictitious names for existing SIM registration databases“.
+In the current system, IDs were unverifiable and people could register their SIM cards using other people’s IDs with no way to check them, National Communication Authority director Nana Defie Badu explained.